hankbao/libreboot/docs/install/t500_external.md

 Quad-core CPUs
 --------------
-Very likely to be compatible, but requires soldering.
+Very likely to be compatible, but requires hardware modification.
 Based on info from German forum post about installing Core Quad CPU on T500 found in coreboot mailing list.
+Currently work in progress and no guide available.

 - [Coreboot mailing list post](https://mail.coreboot.org/pipermail/coreboot/2016-November/082463.html)
 - [German forum post about install Core Quad on T500](https://thinkpad-forum.de/threads/199129)